Pakistan: How Lahore's smog is harming residents | DW | 07.12.2021

 People living in Pakistan's second-largest city are devising novel ways to raise awareness and tackle the annual pollution crisis.

-Momina Rajput took her two-year-old daughter and left Pakistan's second-largest city Lahore in early November after experiencing continuous bouts of coughing and breathing difficulties.
+Momina Rajput took her 2-year-old daughter and left Pakistan's second-largest city Lahore in early November after experiencing continuous bouts of coughing and breathing difficulties.

 "When the pulmonologist told me that I had acute asthma because of the smog and I could not live in Lahore during the smog season, I was devastated that I had to leave my life, my husband and home for my health," Rajput told DW.